Cash-Economy/BMGF/Artifacts/Status-Report/Status Report 2.md

 We look forward to speaking with you on Tuesday at 11AM PST.

 Below is our status report for the week of 9/5 to 9/11.
-All of the artifacts have been made public and can be found in our GitHub page:https://github.com/Cash-Economy/BMGF
+All of the artifacts have been made public and can be found in our [GitHub page](https://github.com/Cash-Economy/BMGF)